Our Policies

 Reporting Procedure

-An employee or worker who feels that he/she has been the subject of unlawful harassment or discrimination is advised to take the following action:
+An employee or worker who feels that they have been the subject of unlawful harassment or discrimination is advised to take the following action:

 1. Make it clear to the offending person that the behavior is unwanted and/or offensive.
 If this would present a physical danger or undue suffering for the employee/worker, then notification of the Chamber President, Executive Vice President or Officers of the Board of Directors is required immediately.
 The Chamber President, Executive Vice President and Officers of the Board of Directors are all available to receive a complaint of harassment or discrimination.